-- explain how different methods of providing remuneration for employees may impact upon reported performance and position; and - b. explain and appraise accounting standards that relate to employee remuneration which include different forms of short-term and long-term employee compensation; retirement benefits; and share-based payment.
+- a. explain how different methods of providing remuneration for employees may impact upon reported performance and position; and

+- b. explain and appraise IFRS® Accounting

+Standards that relate to employee

+remuneration which include different forms of

+short-term and

+long-term employee compensation;

+retirement benefits; and share-based payment.